HackWithSumit/Tor-Proxychains/README.md

 # Tor-Proxychains
 <b>1.
 Introduction:</b>
 <br>
-proxychains is a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5, or HTTP(S) proxy.
+Proxychains is a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5, or HTTP(S) proxy.
 <br>
 <BR>
 <B>2.
 What is SOCKS?</B>